effhAVE/GLLSS/README.md

 Data consist of several Parts:
 - Overview
-  - User - Display Users in alphabetical Order
+  - User - Display Users in alphabetical Order.
   - Games Hosted - Amount of Total Games Hosted per user.
 Games Hosted are counted as how many rounds did person host.
 Round balance is considered here and adds to it.
   - Host Value - Based on Games Hosted and amount per game hosted, total value is calculated.
 More can be seen on other tabs, this is a total amount of all games hosted together.
   - TeamLead Time - Total amount of time per Lead in minutes spent.
 This is computed based on how much time did Leader have to spend when leading a tournament or tournaments, where if leading several tournaments at the same time are excluded since it is looking into possible collisions of time where Time Balance and Preparation Time for TeamLeaders is considered.
 Preparation ttime is the value for the round in minutes, which teamleader has to prepare before tournament starts.
 So first is taken preparation time, then duration of round and the end Time Balance to specify the timeframe.
 Theen all timeframes are looked at with possible collision and if there is collision, it is not counted towards total time.